yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 This is actually the motivation of Homology group.

-A trivial example is a single point.
-A single point have no boundaries but is not a boundary.
  Less trivial examples can be found in spaces that are not as "ambient" as $\R^3$.
 This loop on torus is not a boundary of